Juanpintoselso33/uruguay-electoral-map/README.md

 ## Data Sources

 - Electoral data: Provided by the Electoral Court of Uruguay
-- Geographical data: [Specify the source of your GeoJSON data]
+- Geographical data: Provided by the Intendancy of Montevideo

 ## Contributing